getify/Functional-Light-JS/ch2.md

 ## What's This?

 If you're not familiar with the `this` binding rules in JavaScript, I recommend you check out my "You Don't Know JS: this & Object Prototypes" book.
 For the purposes of this section, I'll assume you know how `this` gets determined for a function call (one of the four rules).
 But even if you're still fuzzy on *this*, the good news is we're going to conclude that you shouldn't be using `this` if you're trying to do FP.

+**Note:** We're tackling a topic that we'll ultimiately conclude we shouldn't use.
+So.. why!?
+Because the topic of `this` has implications for other topics covered later in this book.
+For example, our notions of function purity are impacted by `this` being essentially an implicit input to a function (see Chapter 5).
+Additionally, our perspective on `this` affects whether we choose array methods (`arr.map(..)`) versus standalone utilities (`map(..,arr)`) (see Chapter 9).
+Understanding `this` is essential to understanding why `this` really should *not* be part of your FP!

 JavaScript `function`s have a `this` keyword that's automatically bound per function call.
 The `this` keyword can be described in many different ways, but I prefer to say it provides an object context for the function to run against.